-Non-precision approach procedures may be flown using a continuous descent final approach (CDFA) technique.
-CDFAs with advisory VNAV guidance calculated by on-board equipment (see PANS-OPS (ICAO Doc 8168), Volume I, Part I, Section 4, Chapter 1, 1.8.1) are considered 3D instrument approach operations.
+Note: -- Non-precision approach procedures may be flown using a continuous descent final approach (CDFA) technique.
+CDFAs with advisory VNAV guidance calculated by on-board equipment are considered 3D instrument approach operations.
 CDFAs with manual calculation of the required rate of descent are considered 2D instrument approach operations.
-For more information on CDFAs, refer to PANS-OPS (ICAO Doc 8168), Volume I, Part I, Section 4, Chapter 1, 1.7 and 1.8.
+For more information on CDFAs, refer to PANS-OPS (Doc 8168), Volume I, Part II, Section 5.